Create your first Enonic application

 Intro

 The expression "There’s an app for that" fits well with Enonic.
-When you created the sandbox, several applications were automatically installed (based on the Essentials`
+When you created the sandbox, several applications were automatically installed (based on the Essentials

-template), and extended the platforms capabilities.
+template), which extended the platform’s capabilities.

-Enonic apps are used to ship everything from content models, to code and platform extensions, which you will soon discover.
+Enonic apps are used to ship everything from content models to code and platform extensions, which you will soon discover.

 Create an app